ATOMworkplace/Elegant/README.md

 * **Comprehensive Admin & User Features:** Implemented an admin panel for product/order management and a user experience featuring advanced product discovery, cart management, and order tracking.

 ---
+### Acknowledgment & Purpose

+This project was created for **learning and practice purposes**.
+It is primarily based on concepts and code structures demonstrated in various online tutorials and resources, which served as invaluable guides in my understanding and implementation.
+While I've applied my own learning and made adaptations, the core ideas and fundamental components originate from these educational materials.
+This repository showcases my efforts to understand and apply specific technologies and programming paradigms, rather than presenting entirely novel creation.

+---

 ## Screenshots: